megaiashua/Cryptographic-PDF-Signer-GUI/README.md

 # Prerequisites for running the script

-Add Python and Python scripts to PATH
+Add Python and Python scripts to PATH.

 C:\Users\USER\AppData\Local\Programs\Python\Python311